chrislonge/angular-practice/README.md

 Setting up an AngularJS app using Yeoman.

-## Pre-requisites
+### Pre-requisites

 You will need NodeJS, NPM, Yeoman, Grunt, and Bower

-After you have installed Node.js and NPM run the following commands (remove sudo if on a windows computer):
+After you have installed Node.js and NPM run the following commands (remove "sudo" if you are on a windows computer):
 ```
 sudo npm install -g grunt-cli
 sudo npm install -g bower